icy/ido/README.md

 ## Description

-`ido` (`I do`) executes your shell command provided as its input, but it may wait for you to confirm if there is some potential risky pattern in your arguments (`live`, `remove`, `delete`,...)
+`ido` (`I do`) executes your shell command provided as its input, but it may wait for you to confirm when there is some potential risky pattern in your arguments (`live`, `remove`, `delete`,...)

 ## Build or installation

     $ go get github.com/icy/ido
-    $ ido remove my cluster

 ## Examples